pypa/cibuildwheel/docs/options.md

 same names as the environment variable overrides, but are placed in `[tool.cibuildwheel]` and are lower case, with dashes, following common [TOML][] practice.
 Anything placed in subsections `linux`, `windows`, or `macos` will only affect those platforms.
-Lists can be used most places instead of strings where applicable, such as when listing commands (will be joined by `&&`).
+Lists can be used instead of strings for items that are natually a list.
 Multiline strings also work just like in in the environment variables.
 Environment variables will take precedence if defined.